 Today's derailer-equipped bicycles have a 130mm or 135mm rear overlocknut distance, to accommodate an 8-9-10 (I'm getting dizzy)- 11-12-sprocket cluster.
 Most 1980s and earlier derailer-equipped bicycles have 120mm overlocknut distance.
 Most also have steel frames, and the dropouts can be respaced, but you may want to keep the spacing as is.
 Many 1980s and 1990s bicycles have 126mm spacing, and the frames are of aluminum, so the dropouts cannot be respaced.

-SunTour Perfect, Pro Compe and New Winner series freewheels work with the 120mm and 126mm overlocknut distance.
-These freewheels were very common and are also very versatile.
+SunTour freewheels work with the 120mm and 126mm overlocknut distance.
+These freewheels were very common and are very versatile.
 A SunTour Perfect freewheelThere are still enough of them -- and parts -- around to meet the needs of bicyclists who would like to keep an older frame and wheelset in service.
-You will find these freewheels and sprockets on eBay, or in a local bike shop if it holds onto older componenets.
+You will find these freewheels and sprockets on eBay, or in a local bike shop if it holds onto older components.

-Unlike freewheels currently in production, the SunTour freewheels also allow almost any sprocket combination you might want.
+Unlike freewheels currently in production, the SunTour freewheels also allow almost any sprocket combination.
 A SunTour narrow-spaced ("Ultra") freewheel will index with a Shimano derailer and 7-speed shifter -- or with an 8-speed shifter using a bit of alternate cable routing.

 The one significant disadvantage of these freewheels over current ones is that the sprockets are not ramped, and so shifting is not as smooth.
 But, if you want to choose your own gear progression, or your bicycle has less than 130mm spacing, the tradeoff may make sense for you.